CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 lemon law rules in california beverly hills

-California Lemon Law Rules
+Lemon Law Rules California

 calender

-This article will explain the Lemon law rules in California, helping you understand your rights and how to pursue a claim.
+This article will explain the Lemon Law rules in California, helping you understand your rights and how to pursue a claim.

 What Is California's Lemon Law?

-California’s Lemon Law, also called the Song-Beverly Consumer Warranty Act, was made to protect consumers who purchased or leased a defective vehicle.
-Under this CA law, if a car has substantial defects that affect its use, value, or safety, and the manufacturer or dealer is unable to repair the issue after a reasonable number of attempts, the consumer may receive a refund or replacement vehicle.
+Under this CA law, if a car has substantial defects and the manufacturer or dealer is unable to repair the issue after a reasonable number of attempts, the consumer may receive a refund or replacement vehicle.
 This law is applicable to both new and used vehicles if they are still covered under the manufacturer’s warranty.

-Working with the Song-Beverly Consumer Warranty Act, California also has the Tanner Consumer Protection Act adding further regulations.
+Working with the Song-Beverly Consumer Warranty Act, California also has the Tanner Consumer Protection Act, adding further regulations.
 The Tanner Consumer Protection Act outlines how a manufacturer must respond to claims of defective vehicles.

 Both of these California regulations are on top of federal laws, allowing for comprehensive protections for drivers.
 With a lemon law attorney, these regulations are swiftly navigated, allowing for maximum compensation from the manufacturer.